CrossfireGG/Season-5/README.md

 ### VRS Seeding Priority

-Teams are seeded based on their standing in the **May 2, 2026 VRS Leaderboard**:
+Teams are seeded based on their standing in the **, 2026 VRS Leaderboard**:

 1. **VRS-ranked teams** receive seeding priority based on their most recent VRS rank (seeding priority does NOT mean invitation status)
 2. **Non-VRS teams** are seeded by ESEA League Division and Win/Loss record